BACK TO BLOG

 We'll close the doors on Thursday for the last time.
 While it's great to be moving, I've a lot of memories here.
 A lot of people took their first steps on to the mat in this place.

 In the negative columns, in Industrial, you've got a lack of walkability, you can have dirty neighbours, and at night, Industrial Estates are not very welcoming.
 Commercial properties are currently crazy money.
+Oh and most places give you the sum total of 2 parking spaces for our size.

 In negatives for Commercial, you might be in a busy area with congestion, have no parking, and it's expensive.
 Really, really expensive.
+It'll also likely be small.
+Most uits run to about 150sqm if you're lucky.
+They're thinking hairdresser and coffee shop, not gym, when they're building.

 So when you're moving, you've to pick what you want, and balance the positives and negatives.
 Having spent 12 years in Industrial, I wanted to get out and move into somewhere much nicer.
 I wanted kids to be able to walk or cycle here without parents worrying, and I wanted adults to walk into a nice space that they wanted to spend time in.
 Ultimately, we're a community club, so we should be in the community.